 You need to make sure that you are choosing colleges that have programs to help prepare you for a career in forensic psychology.
 First, get your Bachelor’s degree from a good, accredited school.
 You can then pursue advanced degrees through quality schools for your Master’s degree and your PhD in forensic psychology.
-You will have to go through quite a bit of schooling and training to become a forensic psychologist, but the end of that path is very rewarding.
+You will have to go through quite a bit of schooling and training to become a forensic psychologist in South Dakota, but the end of that path is very rewarding.

 In addition to the degrees, you are also going to need to have a supervised internship of 1,800 hours, which must be completed within two years.
 You can do your internship while you are getting your doctorate.
 After you graduate, you are going to need to have an additional year of professional work experience before you will be able to get your full license.

 When you have your degrees and all of the work experience that you need, you will then be able to apply to the South Dakota Board of Examiners of Psychologists for your license.
 The application will be reviewed in order to ensure that you meet all of the requirements.
 When the application is approved, you will be notified when you are going to be able to take the EPPP – the Examination of the Professional Practice of Psychology.
 Passing the exam means that you will be able to get your license for South Dakota.

 Steps to Becoming a Forensic Psychologist in South Dakota: Quick Reference Guide

 - Start your forensic psychology education by earning your bachelor’s degree.

 - Pursue a master’s degree.
 Some doctoral programs do not require this step.